 Mini Tutorial: How To Finish Lining At The Hem By Hand

 3. Blindstitch the hem allowance edge to the garment layer underneath using a slipstitch or hemming stitch.

-5. With the garment on its wrong side, align the raw edge of the lining hem allowance to that on the garment and insert pins perpendicular to secure the layers in this position.
+5. With the garment on its wrong side, align the lining's raw edge to that on the garment and insert pins perpendicularly to secure the layers in this position.
 All raw edges should be encased between the lining and garment layer.

-There should be no visible stitching on the garments face side.
+There should be no visible stitching on the garment's face side.